Skip to content

 Are red and yellow snakes actually poisonous?

 Note that this rule does not apply to non-native coral snake species, which might have different patterns.
-So if you are in Central or South America, a “red touch black” snake may in fact be venomous.
+So if you are in Central or South America, a “red touch black” snake might be venomous.

 Are coral snakes venomous?

 Coral snakes are elapids, which are a family of venomous snakes that includes many species worldwide, including the cobra.
-Coral snakes and other elapids produce a venom that is neurotoxic, meaning that it blocks nerve impulses, causing paralysis.
+Coral snakes and other elapids produce a venom that blocks nerve impulses, causing paralysis.
 Fortunately, coral snakes are reclusive and seldom bite unless they are provoked or threatened.
 Compared to their pit viper counterparts, such as rattlesnakes, coral snake bites are uncommon and represent only about 2% of snake bites reported to poison centers in the US annually.

 What are the symptoms of a coral snake bite?

-However, even though there may be little pain or swelling, the coral snake can inject enough venom to cause serious illness.
-The potency of the venom varies depending on the species, with Eastern coral snakes having the most potent venom of domestic coral snakes.
+However, even though there might be little pain or swelling, the coral snake can inject enough venom to cause serious illness.
+The potency of the venom depends on the species, with Eastern coral snakes having the most potent venom.
 On the other hand, most Sonoran coral snake bites do not cause significant symptoms.

-The effects of the venom are usually delayed several hours after the bite occurs, but progress rapidly once they develop.
-Symptoms of coral snake venom exposure can include nausea, vomiting, paresthesias (abnormal skin sensations like “pins and needles”), slurred speech, double vision, ptosis (drooping eye), muscle twitching, weakness, and paralysis.
+The effects of the venom are usually delayed several hours after the bite occurs but progress rapidly once they develop.
+Symptoms of coral snake venom exposure can include nausea, vomiting, paresthesias (abnormal skin sensations like “pins and needles”), slurred speech, double vision, ptosis (drooping eyelid), muscle twitching, weakness, and paralysis.

 The most serious effect associated with coral snake envenomation is paralysis of respiratory muscles, causing the victim to stop breathing.
 Despite what the rhyme says, deaths following coral snake venom exposure are exceedingly rare.